B. F. Skinner: Noam Chomsky

 American linguist Noam Chomsky published a review of Skinner's Verbal Behavior in the linguistics journal Language in 1959.
 Chomsky argued that Skinner's attempt to use behaviorism to explain human language amounted to little more than word games.
 Conditioned responses could not account for a child's ability to create or understand an infinite variety of novel sentences.
 Chomsky's review has been credited with launching the cognitive revolution in psychology and other disciplines.
 Skinner, who rarely responded directly to critics, never formally replied to Chomsky's critique, but endorsed Kenneth MacCorquodale's 1972 reply.

 Many academics in the 1960s believed that Skinner's silence on the question meant Chomsky's criticism had been justified.
-But MacCorquodale points out that Chomsky's criticism did not focus on Skinner's Verbal Behavior, but rather attacked a confusion of ideas from behavioral psychology.
+But MacCorquodale wrote that Chomsky's criticism did not focus on Skinner's Verbal Behavior, but rather attacked a confusion of ideas from behavioral psychology.
 MacCorquodale also regretted Chomsky's aggressive tone.
 Furthermore, Chomsky had aimed at delivering a definitive refutation of Skinner by citing dozens of animal instinct and animal learning studies.
 On the one hand, he argued that the studies on animal instinct proved that animal behavior is innate, and therefore Skinner was mistaken.
 On the other, Chomsky's opinion of the studies on learning was that one cannot draw an analogy from animal studies to human behavior—or, that research on animal instinct refutes research on animal learning.

 Chomsky also reviewed Skinner's Beyond Freedom and Dignity, using the same basic motives as his Verbal Behavior review.
 Among Chomsky's criticisms were that Skinner's laboratory work could not be extended to humans, that when it was extended to humans it represented "scientistic" behavior attempting to emulate science but which was not scientific, that Skinner was not a scientist because he rejected the hypothetico-deductive model of theory testing, and that Skinner had no science of behavior.